softwaremill/scala-clippy/README.md

 * `ui-shared` - code shared between the UI server and UI client (but not needed for the plugin)

 If you want to write your own tests with compilation using `mkToolbox`, remember to add a `-P:clippy:testmode=true` compiler option.
-It ensuers that a correct reporter replacement mechanism is used, which needs to be different specifically for tests.
+It ensures that a correct reporter replacement mechanism is used, which needs to be different specifically for tests.
 See [CompileTests.scala](tests/src/test/scala/org/softwaremill/clippy/CompileTests.scala) for reference.